Essay

 • and it uses those weights to update the next state.

-It is doing repeated work over explicit carried context.
+That is simplified, but it reveals the structure: attention is repeated work over explicit carried context.

 First: form useful views